 Frederick Hammersley was born in Salt Lake City, Utah, in 1919.
-He attended the University of Idaho, Southern Branch, from 1936-38 followed by the Chouinard School of Art in Los Angeles from 1940-42.
-He served in the US Army during World War II.
-At the end of his service, he was stationed in Paris, where he attended classes at the École des Beaux Art in 1945.
-Under the GI Bill, he returned to the Chouinard School of Art in 1946-47, then continued his artistic studies at the Jepson Art Institute from 1947-50.
+He attended the University of Idaho from 1936 to 1938 followed by the Chouinard School of Art in Los Angeles from 1940 to 1942.
+He served in the U.S. Army during World War II.
+At the end of his service, he was stationed in Paris, where he attended classes at the École des Beaux-Arts in 1945.
+Under the G.I.
+Bill, he returned to the Chouinard School of Art in 1946, and then continued his artistic studies at the Jepson Art Institute from 1947 to 1950.

-His artwork is in the permanent collections of Corcoran Gallery, Washington, D.C.; Los Angeles County Museum of Art, Los Angeles, California; and San Francisco Museum of Modern Art, San Francisco, California, among others.
+His artwork may be found in the collections of the Corcoran Gallery, Washington, D.C.; the Los Angeles County Museum of Art, Los Angeles, CA; the San Francisco Museum of Modern Art, San Francisco, CA; the Albright-Knox Art Gallery, Buffalo, NY; the Albuquerque Museum, Albuquerque, NM; the Baltimore Art Museum, Baltimore, MD; the Santa Barbara Museum of Art, Santa Barbara, CA; and the Oakland Museum of California, Oakland, CA, among others.

 Hammersley died in Albuquerque, New Mexico in 2009.